 - When the amount of work involved is uncertain, instalment billing for a period of time at an agreed rate may be appropriate.

-- The accounts receivable section of Finance is responsible for managing the collection of general debtors, outstanding debts and raising correct tax invoices.
+- The accounts receivable section of Finance is responsible for managing the collection of receivable debtors, outstanding debts and raising correct tax invoices.
 Student Finance is responsible for managing the collection of student fee related debt.

 Credit risk arises when a service/good is provided before payment is received.
 Credit risk must be managed for all transactions.